-When you come to court, dress professionally and bring any witnesses and/or evidence (photos, medical records, receipts, proof of payments, damage estimates, etc.).
+When you come to court, dress neatly and bring any witnesses and/or evidence (photos, medical records, receipts, proof of payments, damage estimates, etc.).

 Sit quietly until your case is called.
 If you are not there to hear it, your complaint may be dismissed.
 When your case is called, identify yourself as the prosecuting witness to the prosecutor.

-The prosecutor, an assistant county attorney, will represent the Commonwealth of Kentucky and will prosecute the criminal complaint you have brought.
+The prosecutor, an assistant county attorney, will represent the Commonwealth of Kentucky and will prosecute your criminal complaint.